GhostAkr/FEM/README.md

 To make it work properly you must also import other FEM modules:
 1. `BaseInterface` - to output calculation results;
 2. `MeshFEM` - to use FEM mesh structure;
-3. `multipleIntegral` - to use integration methods.
+3. `MultipleIntegral` - to use integration methods.

 Also you may want to use some stock finite element models for your calculations.
 For now it's only one model: `Quad4Pts`.